IBM/FlowLogger/README.md

 - Run `npm install ibm-cos-sdk` in the project directory
 - Run `npm install qs` in the project directory

-- Use `npm install -g .` to package the program as a global command
+- Use `sudo npm install -g .` to package the program as a global command
 - Use `flowlog get` to pull the newest flowlogs
 - Use `flowlog parse` to parse the flowlogs